 Another problem may be pointing towards the problem of hardwares, that is the brand of the ATMs in question itself.
 The ATMs spitting money in this case was the “Pro Cash 1500 model” manufactured by a German company Wincor Nixdorf.
 After the incident, Wincor Nixdorf although cooperate with the First Commercial Bank and the Taiwanese authority, but they said it has no evidence to suggest that the malware was introduced into the network by the ATMs themselves, but this was later proven to be the case by the CLF investigators.
 However, some expert suggest this model of ATMs is a bit out of date, and could easily be purchased on the net and practiced by the criminals on how to crack them.
 [66] Although in this case the ATMs itself may not be directly linked to the result of spitting money for the thieves, but nevertheless, on a news briefing on 18th July, the chairman of the First Commercial Bank Mr. Chai Qing Nian (蔡庆年)decleared that they would replace all the Wincor Pro Cash 1500 ATMs with newer ones.

 It has been suggested that many of the Taiwanese ATMs used a closed system framework known as the Systems Network Architecture (SNA).
 The ATMs connect directly thorough SNA to the bank’s main system in order to determine and process customer’s banking details and instructions on deposit or dispense money.
 When the ATM connecting with the SNA, during the transmission, every process would be encrypted.
 Thus, in theory, the structure should be a totally closed system and should be failsafe.
 However, is it really so?
 If the ATM system is a total closed system, then whenever the system needs update, it can not be updated remotely, it must be done by engineers manually by inserting a CD or USB disk on every machine itself.
 In another words, this could be time consuming and inconvenient for the Information Technology (IT) department for any banking corporation.
 As a result, it is not done by this way for any bank.
 In pracice, whenever the ATMs need a system update, it is done by server remotely and updated all the machines at once.
 So in other words, this so called “closed system” is not really closed at all, although heavily encrypted, but nevertheless still have some holes for the hackers to get thought.
+[67] In this case, this is exactly what happened when this Russian syndicate find a hole in First Commercial Bank’s email system and use this whole as a jumping board to get a hold onto to their ATM system and make all their ATM machines into mechanical zombies.

 After all the investigations by the police and MJIB, all the suspects were being hold custody and going through subsequent legal proceedings.
 It is lucky that Taiwan authority crack this case on time and serve as a strong warning for other crimical syndicate on taking Taiwan financial institutions for their future illegal activities.
 As for the First Commercial Bank, they decided to scrutinized their fire wall and Internet security system in order to prevent their email systems being further attacked by Phishing emails.
 Even though First Commercial Bank had recovered most of the lost cash, but this incident had exposed the bank’s two important weak point of outdated hardware and weak Internet security system.
 These two points served to be the perfect opportunity for the Russian syndicate to take advantate to perform this magical case.
 As a result, after the investigation mostly completed, the chairman of First Commercial Bank, Mr Tsai had regisned accordingly.